How to fox proof your chicken coop

-Bury wire netting a minimum of 450mm below ground level to prevent foxes from digging under the fence.
+Bury wire netting a minimum of 18 inches or 1 ½ feet below ground level to prevent foxes from digging under the fence.

-Include an apron of netting at the base of the fence angled outwards for 500mm.
+Include an apron of netting at the base of the fence angled outwards for 20 inches.
 This will also discourage foxes from digging under.

-Place a 600mm strip of metal sheeting or shade cloth material around the bottom of the fence on the inside.
-This will harbour the ability for foxes and other predators to see what is inside the pen.
+Place a 23.6-inch strip of metal sheeting or shade cloth material around the bottom of the fence on the inside.
+This will hamper the ability of foxes and other predators to see what is inside the pen.
 10mm bird or mouse wire is the most effective wire to use.

 Guard dogs are one of the best ways to keep foxes away from chickens.
 You can train and keep one to protect your flock in and around the coop perimeter, especially at night.

 Why is it a good idea to build a fox-proof chicken pen?